-Concussion prevention has been in the media a lot lately as medical researchers reveal more and more proof of the lasting neurological damage to the brains of former, and even some current, athletes.
+Concussion prevention has been in the media a lot lately as medical researchers reveal more and more proof of concussion symptoms that have lasting neurological damage to the brains of athletes.
 That has put an increased awareness of the need for proper equipment for players from youth sports on up, as well as mandated safety protocols to be immediately initiated after a potential concussive incident.

 While participation in youth sports can be a very valuable part of a child’s life and continuing to be physically active in organized recreational sports as we age can be extremely beneficial, we now know that participation can also have potentially serious, long-term consequences.
 Therefore, it’s very important that we take precautions to minimize the risk of injury.